diabetesdt1/google-fit-into-nightscout-importer/README.md

 Adjust the Settings in "config.inc.php".

-The "googlefitdir", can be have Problems, when you have other characters inside the Folder names.
+The "googlefitdir", can be have Problems, when you have specoaö characters (äö..., german, chinese, russian....) inside the Folder names.
+Rename it to like /Takeout/Fit/working/
+Adjust the Name in the config.inc.php

 Then, call the importer-skript: php -f import-google-fit-to-ns.php